Name Changes for Adults

-At the end of the interview you will have to print your forms and then file them with the family court.
+At the end of the interview you will have to print your forms, sign them, and then file them with the family court.

 This form asks for basic information about you so the Clerk of Court can open your case.
 You are the Petitioner.
 Use your current legal name when completing this (and all) forms.

-Every proposed name change must be published in a newspaper in Clark County for 3 consecutive weeks.
+Most adult name changes must be published in a newspaper in Clark County once.
 This form contains the information that will be published.
 You can find out how to publish this form below.